treyhunner/treyhunner.github.com/source/_posts/2021-10-07-whats-great-about-python-3-dot-10.markdown

 I make typos all the time.
 Error messages that help me quickly figure out what's wrong are *really* important.

-I've already grown accustom to the process of decyphering many of Python's more cryptic error messages.
+I've already grown accustom to the process of deciphering many of Python's more cryptic error messages.
 So while improved error messages *are* great for me, this change is *especially* big for new Python learners.

 When I teach an introduction to Python course, some of the most common errors I help folks debug are: